 That’s where we come in.

 A contusion is another name for a bruise.
 In the context of head injuries, a contusion is a bruise (bleeding) on the brain itself.
 These are frequently caused by direct impact to the head.
 If a contusion is large, it may need to be surgically removed.
+Contusions can result from both closed head injuries (the skull is not broken) and open injuries (bones of the skull are broken or fractured).

-Coup-contrecoup is a type of contusion that occurs both at the sight of impact and on the opposite side of the brain.
+Coup-contrecoup is a type of contusion that occurs both at the site of impact and on the opposite side of the brain.
 The additional contusion on the opposite side of the brain is caused by the force of the brain slamming into the opposite side of the skull.

 This type of injury is caused by shaking or strong rotation of the head.
 Diffuse axonal occurs because the unmoving brain lags behind the movement of the skull, causing tears to the brain structure.
 Depending on where these tears occurred, a person with this injury may have a variety of brain function impairments.
 Disturbances in the brain could be temporary or permanent.